apache/flink/docs/start/dependencies.md

 As with most systems that run user-defined applications, there are two broad categories of dependencies and libraries in Flink:

-  - **Flink Core Dependenies**: Flink itself consists of a set of classes and dependencies that are needed to run the system, for example coordination, networking, checkpoints, failover, APIs, operations (such as windowing), resource management, etc.
+  - **Flink Core Dependencies**: Flink itself consists of a set of classes and dependencies that are needed to run the system, for example coordination, networking, checkpoints, failover, APIs, operations (such as windowing), resource management, etc.
     The set of all these classes and dependencies forms the core of Flink's runtime and must be present when a Flink application is started.